How 'Stalkerware' Technology Made It Easy For My Abusive Ex To Spy On Me

 Advertisement

-Although it can be quick (if not necessarily simple) for people to find out if they are the victims of stalkerware, the impact of realising that they have been subject to this frightening behaviour tends to be long-lasting.
+Although it can be quick (if not necessarily simple) for people to find out if they are the victims of stalkerware, the impact of realizing that they have been subject to this frightening behavior tends to be long-lasting.
 Lianne eventually managed to leave her fiancé and now works as a relationship counsellor, helping others who find themselves in similarly controlling situations.

 “Anybody can say they love you, yet spying isn’t love.
 It’s obsessive and controlling behaviour, reflecting insecurity on the part of the perpetrator,” she says.
 “Controlling, secretive, and spying behaviour is mental abuse and should not be tolerated.”